 How Much Do You Have to Spend on a London Property?

 London is always changing and as different areas of the capital become more popular or fall out of favour with homebuyers and investors, the price of property can change.
-Investing in the right place at the right time can result in significant profits and it’s important to keep an eye on changing trends.
+When it comes to where to invest in London, choosing the right place at the right time can result in significant profits so it’s important to keep an eye on changing trends.

 That said, some areas stand out as being particularly attractive for property investors.
 If your only concern is purchasing a property that is likely to increase in value, one area not to miss is South London’s Croyon.